Myths and Facts About Sleep

 Teens who fall asleep in class have bad habits and/or are lazy.

-Fact: Teens need at least 8.5 – 9.25 hours of sleep each night, compared to an average of seven to nine hours each night for most adults.
+Fact: Teens need at least 8.5 to 9.25 hours of sleep each night, compared to an average of 7 to 9 hours each night for most adults.
 The internal biological clocks of teenagers can keep them awake later in the evening and can interfere with waking up in the morning.

 Insomnia is characterized only by difficulty falling asleep.